Love on Trial

 Love on Trial (恋愛裁判, Ren'ai Saiban) is a 2025 romance drama film written and directed by Koji Fukada.
 Starring Kyōko Saitō, Erika Karata, and Kenjiro Tsuda, it follows a J-pop idol who finds herself sued by her agency for breaking the "no-relationship" clause in her contract.

 The film had its world premiere at the Cannes Premiere section of the 78th Cannes Film Festival on 22 May 2025.
-It will be theatrically released in Japan on 26 January 2026 by Toho.
+It was theatrically released in Japan on 26 January 2026 by Toho.

 Plot

-Mai Yamaoka, a rising J-Pop idol whose ascent is derailed when she falls in love, violating her contract's "no relationship" clause.
+The story follows Mai Yamaoka, a rising J-pop idol whose ascent is derailed when she falls in love, violating her contract's "no relationship" clause.
 After her romance is exposed, Mai finds herself not only vilified by her fanbase but also facing a real-life courtroom battle, as her agency sues her for damages.